tuthodien/google-maps-scraper/README.md

    ![PayPal Image](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/paypal.png)

+All $28 will be refunded to you within 24 hours, without any questions and without any hidden charges.

-### ❓ I Need to Reach Out to Leads to Sell My Products/Services.
-How Do I Scrape Email, Facebook, Twitter, LinkedIn, etc.?
+### ❓ How Do I Scrape Social Details of Profiles like Email, Facebook, Twitter, etc.?

-Directly calling potential clients often leads to lower sales success rates, and you may unintentionally come across as fraudulent person.

-Instead, use a more effective strategy:
-  1. Conduct thorough research on your prospects through their LinkedIn profiles, websites, etc. Then, craft a personalized email.
-Begin with genuine appreciation for their specific achievements or work, followed by an explanation of how your services can contribute to their business growth.
-  2. Send a personalized message to the business owner on LinkedIn.
-  3. Reach out via personalized messages on company social media platforms like Twitter and Facebook.

-This strategy allows prospects to learn about you before engaging, significantly increasing the likelihood of making a sale.

-To scrape contact details of leads, follow these steps to use our Website Social Scraper API with the Free Plan, allowing you to scrape contact details of 50 leads at no cost:
+To scrape social details of profiles, follow these steps to use our Website Social Scraper API with the Free Plan, allowing you to scrape contact details of 50 profiles at no cost:

 1. Sign up on RapidAPI by visiting [this link](https://rapidapi.com/auth/sign-up).